belathus/Wanderlust-Reloaded/README.md

 Wanderlust-Reloaded
 ===================

-  This is the official repository for Wanderlust Reloaded.
-Feel free to leave suggestions and/or bug reports to help improve this pack.
+  This is Not the official repository.